kaycix/northcoastcnpsnursery/_pages/volunteer.md

 Do I get a discount on plants or merchandise?
 </h5>
 <p>
-Unforunately, not at this time.
+Unfortunately, not at this time.
 But volunteers often do get to take home native plant seedlings.
 </p>